ChThH/divine_liturgy_series/Outline.md

 A Mercy of Peace, A Sacrifice of Praise: The Anaphora

-## Future Talks: Topics
-The Communion
+The Mystical Supper: The Holy Eucharist

-The Dismissals
+Let Us Go Forth in Peace: The Dismissals